 6

-Your practice evolves - new disciplines, larger projects, additional staff, higher revenue.
-Review your insurance at each renewal to ensure your cover matches your current risk profile.
-Notify your insurer of significant changes during the year.
+Your practice evolves - new disciplines, larger projects, additional staff, rising revenue.
+Review your insurance at each renewal to ensure it matches your current risk profile.
+Report significant changes to your insurer during the year.

 7